Changing our diet for a wilder world

 |.....
 Naturally regenerated forests||24.31|

-Most cattle (and sheep and goats) live in pastures, while most chickens and pigs (and humans) live indoors.
+The pastures are grazed by cattle, sheep, and goats, while most chickens and pigs are kept indoors.
 Crops produce food for both humans and their livestock.

 Pine plantations, Landes, France (Google Maps)